Depression in Pregnancy: The Ultimate Guide to Natural Remedies That Can Help You Heal

 Bonus points for adding essential oils and spending the time in the bath to nourish your soul with a good book, chocolate or meditation!

 How do you exactly prepare an Epsom bath?
 Buy a bag of Epsom salt at the grocery store.
-It is about $5 for a decent sized bag.
+It is about $5 for a decent-sized bag.
 Add 1/3 cup Epsom salt with 3-5 drops of your favorite essential oil to your bath and soak for at least half an hour.
-If this isn’t easy, I don’t know what is.

 2. Focus on eating a plant-based diet.

 Also, take a look at how your food was grown, especially your meat.
-Thich Naht Hanh teaches that if you eat meat that was raised inhumanely, you will absorb the negative energy from that.
+Thich Nhat Hanh, a leading spiritual teacher from France, teaches that if you eat meat that was raised inhumanely, you will absorb the negative energy from that.
 Take extra care that in addition to eating nourishing foods, the sources of your food are humane and loving.
+Also, try to eat vegetables that are in season.

 3. Take a walk in the sunlight.